 This post may contain affiliate links, which help keep this content free.
 (Full disclosure)

-You’ll love keeping a stash of keto energy balls around… they are one of my favorite keto sweet snacks.
+You’ll love keeping a stash of low carb keto energy balls around… they are one of my favorite low carb sweet snacks for the ketogenic diet.
 They’ll fill you up and also satisfy your sweet tooth!
-These low carb energy balls are made with simple and nutritious ingredients, and the best flavor combination…
+Plus, these keto bites are made with simple and nutritious ingredients, and the best flavor combination… peanut butter and chocolate!

 Most energy balls are sweetened with dried fruit, honey, or maple syrup, and use oats as a primary ingredient.
 This keto version is sweetened with Wholesome Yum Keto Maple Syrup and uses a nut and nut butter blend for a similar texture to traditional oat ones.
 The syrup helps the balls stick together, but also adds great maple flavor and sweetness… with only 2g net carbs and 20 calories per serving!